arschmitz/tb-tools/README.md

 <br/><br/>
 ### bump
 ---
-Bump thunderbird build by modifying the dummy file.
-This command updates to the current state using `update`, checks for rust changes, updates the dummy file adding or removing a `.`, commits with the message `No bug, trigger build.`, outputs the staged commits to ensure it is just the build trigger, asks you to verify changes, and either pushes or cleans up the changes based on input.
+**Bump thunderbird build Modifying the dummy file**
+1. Checks for rust updates
+2. Updates Mozilla-central and comm-central
+3. Updates the dummy file adding or removing a `.`,
+4. Commits with the message `No bug, trigger build.`,
+5. Outputs the staged commits for approval",
+   * Approve - The stack is pushed to comm-central
+   * Cancel - The current state is pruned

 ```bash
 tb bump
 ```